mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### How Is Our Data Backed Up?

-Your wireframe data, images, site settings and projects information are saved (unencrypted) in our database, which runs on [Amazon RDS](http://aws.amazon.com/rds/).
+Your wireframe data, images, space settings and projects information are saved (unencrypted) in our database, which runs on [Amazon RDS](http://aws.amazon.com/rds/).
 We have a real-time backup to a slave instance in a different availability zone (for added resilience) and we keep daily database snapshots of the last 3 days.
 Data is replicated in 3 different data centers.

 ### How Quickly Can You Recover from a Data Center Disaster?